Simple Guide To IR35

 - Do you consider yourself as a business owner (the correct mindset is important)

-If you’re nervous about the above (most contractors are due to the unclear nature of the legislation) then we recommend QDOS, who offer individual contract reviews, and also IR35 insurance policies to help defend your company against IR35.
+If you’re nervous about the above (most contractors are due to the unclear nature of the legislation) then whilst there are a few providers out there, a lot of our clients user QDOS.
+They offer individual contract reviews, and also insurance packages to help defend your company against IR35.
+We can get our clients a discount off their prices.

-Remember with the wonders of the internet, specifically the IT contractor specialist package FreeAgent, we are able to help with our contractor accountancy package for clients anywhere in the UK!
+Remember with the wonders of the internet, specifically the SaaS invoicing/bookkeeping package FreeAgent, we are able to help with our contractor accountancy package for clients anywhere in the UK!